Best Practices for Billing Managers

 • Running the Claim Submission report showing all instances will help you understand how frequently you’re resubmitting claims

-The Claim Status Report will likely be your go-to for various analytics.
+• The Claim Status Reports will likely be your go-to for various analytics.
 We’d recommend customizing various report outputs and saving them as templates so you can easily run them weekly and monthly.
-What makes the Claim Status Report valuable for evaluating payer mix and net collection ratio is that it’s based on claim or service but includes the payment data (whereas with the Claim Payments Report, you are only getting payment data for claims paid so it’s not a full picture).
+What makes the Claim Status Reports valuable for evaluating payer mix and net collection ratio is that it’s based on claim or service but includes the payment data (whereas with the Claim Payments Report, you are only getting payment data for claims paid so it’s not a full picture).

 You’ll also find this report useful for analyzing team performance since it includes the queues, status, and Last Action Date.